drodsou/comp/qomp/README.md

 see example: ce-vanille-counter.js
 ```

-# why not just plain text and skip all the web components mess?
+## why not just plain text and skip all the web components mess?

 - E.g: with plain text html, in Svelte there is no space between "mounts the element" and y "looks if it has .props property". onMount is too late and main.js is too soon, it does not exist in the DOM yet

 - mount comes by default, no need of manual mount

+## now that we understand why qomp:

+Order of incremental exposing to newcomer:

+ 1. events instead of addEventlistener (autoremove,etc)
+ 2. set() instead of el.querySelector()....
+ 3. stores, subscribe props
+ 4. attribute subscribe
+ 5. attribute update (like set)
+ 6. attribute events (like events)

 # use in Vue